isabella232/advertising-cloud.en/help/user-guide/execution/placement-setup/conversions/conversion-pixel-setup.md

 **STEP 3**: Copy the HTML Tag and drop it into the website where the conversion takes place.
 Verify the conversion is firing with a Web Developer Tool like Charles, Firebug or Fiddler.

 [ ![image2013-3-25 13-34-24](assets/image2013-3-25-13-34-24.jpeg)](assets/image2013-3-25-13-34-24.jpeg)
-**STEP 4:&nbsp;**&nbsp;If the conversion pixel is activated for a campaign after placements have already been created, they will need to have the pixel explicitly activated by editing the placement and enabling the conversion tracking in each specific campaign placement:
+**STEP 4: ** If the conversion pixel is activated for a campaign after placements have already been created, they will need to have the pixel explicitly activated by editing the placement and enabling the conversion tracking in each specific campaign placement:

 [ ![image2013-3-25 13-37-30](assets/image2013-3-25-13-37-30-300x125.jpeg)](assets/image2013-3-25-13-37-30.jpeg)
 **Possible Stats Discrepancies**